AndyObtiva/glimmer-dsl-opal/README.md

 require 'glimmer-dsl-opal/samples/hello/hello_custom_widget'
 ```

-Or add the Glimmer code directly if you prefer to play around with it:
+Or add the Glimmer code directly if you prefer to play around with it (note that the Opal version needs `Array#async_cycle` from the opal-async gem instead of `Array#cycle` due to the async nature of JavaScript):

 ```ruby
 # This class declares a `greeting_label` custom widget (by convention)